 1. Where to sleep

-the best neighbourhood is in downtown.
+The best neighbourhood is the city centre.
 Here you find cheap accommodations close to the main spots of the city.
 We slept at Rafi Hotel, next to the souk and 5 minutes walk from the Roman Theatre.
 You can also reach the citadel by taxi in 10 minutes.
-Anyway there are some others located very close to the Citadel with good deals such as Arab Tower Hotel, Art Hotel Downtown, Jabal Amman Hotel (Heritage House), Mamaya Hotel, Amman Pasha Hotel, The Boutique Hotel Amman, Leila Apartment, Zaman Ya Zaman Boutique Hotel, Over Theater, Jordan River Hotel, Mansour Hotel.
+Anyway, there are some others located very close to the Citadel with good deals such as Arab Tower Hotel, Art Hotel Downtown, Jabal Amman Hotel (Heritage House), Mamaya Hotel, Amman Pasha Hotel, The Boutique Hotel Amman, Leila Apartment, Zaman Ya Zaman Boutique Hotel, Over Theater, Jordan River Hotel, Mansour Hotel.

 2. Where to eat

 Around the souk, there are stalls selling street food like kebab and falafel.
 Along King Faysal street, you can also find some excellent local restaurants.
 Our favourite place is Hashem Restaurant, a very easy-going place serving tasty bread with local sauces like hummus, baba ganoush and falafel.
 If you like something local but fancier, we suggest trying the excellent Tawaheen al-Hawa restaurant (Wasfi al-Tal Rd, Jubilee Gardens ).
 Close to the Grand Husseini Mosque, you’ll find Rainbow street, surely more touristic and with many great cafes, restaurants and souvenir shops.
 Click here to find out the best restaurant in Amman and the customers’ reviews.